AlephAlpha/DipDup/README.md

 [[[[[_]^^]^_^!_^!]::]:]
 ```

-This proof is inspired by [a proof of Turing completeness of Underload](http://esolangs.org/wiki/Underload#Unlambda_to_Underload).
+This proof is inspired by [a proof of the Turing completeness of Underload](http://esolangs.org/wiki/Underload#Unlambda_to_Underload).

 ## About This Interpreter

 This interpreter is written in Haskell.
 It depends on two packages: [`base`](http://hackage.haskell.org/package/base) and [`haskeline`](http://hackage.haskell.org/package/haskeline).

-Run the interpreter without any argument will start the REPL.
+Running the interpreter without any argument will start the REPL.
 You can also add a filename as the argument, and the interpreter will run the program in the file and print the result.